The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Regular CEO Problem

 \subsection{Model and Result}

-Consider unbounded source and observation alphabets $\mathcal{X} = \mathcal{Y} = \mathbb{R}$ and impose regularity conditions on probability distributions that enable us to characterize the positiveness of $\beta_{\textsf{reg}}$.
-Let us first state source and observation conditions (A1)--(A4), as well as condition (A5) on coding scheme. \begin{itemize} \item[(A1)] Source and observation have a finite absolute moment of order $r$.
+Consider unbounded source and observation alphabets $\mathcal{X} = \mathcal{Y} = \mathbb{R}$ and impose some regularity conditions on probability distributions that enable us to characterize bounds on $\beta_{\textsf{reg}}$.
+Let us first state conditions (A1)--(A4) on the source and observation, as well as condition (A5) on the coding scheme.
+Detailed explanation and intuition for the conditions are deferred until after the main theorem statement, but note that many {\em smooth} distributions satisfy the conditions.